shelleywong/CSCI211-Course-Materials/Programs/program03.md

 ### Implementation

-Use the `Video` class you created for p2 to store videos.
-If you did not finish p2, create a `Video` class as specified in p2.
-You may need to add a member function.<br>
+Use the `Video` class you created for P2 to store videos.
+If you did not finish P2, create a `Video` class as specified in P2.
+You may need to add member functions to the `Video` class.<br>

-Create a linked list class of `Video *` and call it `Vlist`.
+Create a linked list class called `Vlist` -- it will be a linked list of `Video *` (pointers to Video objects).
 Put this class in the files vlist.h and vlist.cpp.
 The nodes in this list must not be the `Video` objects.
 Each `Node` will contain a pointer to a `Video` object and a pointer to the next `Node`.<br>

 Put the `main()` function in the file main.cpp
 > Note:  You MUST use the file names and variable names dictated by the instructions.
 This allows any programmer to use your interface.
 I cannot debug your program if your interface differs from the specifications.
 Also, your program will not pass the Turnin tests.

 The linked list should always be ordered alphabetically by title.
-The `insert` function should insert videos so that after the insert all videos in the list are ordered alphabetically.<br>
+The `insert` function should insert videos so that, after each call to insert(), all videos in the list are ordered alphabetically.<br>

 All member variables of class `Video` and class `Vlist` must be **private**.<br>

 Use dynamic allocation to create and delete `Video` and `Node` objects:
-* When reading a new Video, you must use the `new` operator to create a new Video object (just like in p2).
+* When reading a new Video, you must use the `new` operator to create a new Video object (just like in P2).
 * Create the `new` Video objects in `main()` and pass a pointer to the object using `Vlist::insert()`
-* When inserting into the list, you must use the `new` operator to create a `new` Node object (just like in class linked-list examples).
+* When inserting into the list, you must use the `new` operator to create a `new` Node object (just like in the class linked list examples).
 * Create the `new` Node object in `Vlist::insert()`.
-* When removing a Video from the list, both the Node and the Video object must be deleted.<br>
+* When removing a Video from the list, both the Node object and the Video object must be deleted.<br>

 You must provide a correct destructor for class `Vlist` that deletes all Node objects.
 You also need to make sure to delete all Video objects.
 This can be completed in the `Vlist` destructor or in a class `Node` destructor.<br>

 There must not be any input or output in class `Vlist` (you cannot use cin/cout/cerr in a Vlist member function).
-However, you can call Video's print function.<br>
+However, you can call Video's print function from the Vlist class.<br>

-The only input or output allowed in class `Video` is output in `Video::print()` function.
+The only input or output allowed in class `Video` is output in the `Video::print()` function.
 ALL ERROR MESSAGES MUST BE PRINTED FROM `main()`.<br>

 Return an exit status of 0 if all the commands were legal.
 Return an exit status of 1 if any of the commands were illegal.